Covid-19 - main content

-- How to properly put on and remove, wear, and care for face masks and any personal protective equipment (PPE) they are required to wear.
+- How to properly put on, remove, wear, inspect, and care for respirators and masks and any personal protective equipment (PPE) they are required to wear.

-- How to safely use cleaning and disinfection chemicals (e.g., manufacturers safe-use instructions or Workplace Hazardous Materials Information System WHMIS).
+- How to safely use cleaning and disinfection products (e.g., following manufacturers safe-use instructions or Workplace Hazardous Materials Information System).

 - How to stay informed about COVID-19 using reputable sources.